 Coolant is a liquid that absorbs heat from the engine and releases it through the radiator, which releases the heat through the air.
 The liquid is then cooled, fed back to the engine through the cooling system, and the cycle repeats.

-Coolant should be checked for both pH level and strength, and fill-level at regular intervals.
+Coolant should be checked for both pH level, strength, and fill-level at regular intervals.
 Even so-called ‘Long Life’ coolants have been known to lose their effectiveness prematurely.
 See your owner’s manual or call one of our Service Advisors at KEAN Auto Services for more information.

 If your coolant is left unchanged for too long, it may result in a chemical condition known as electrolysis.
 This can result in costly repairs or even engine replacement.